-Tomato Burrata Salad
+10-Minute Heirloom Tomato Burrata Salad

 Tomatoes: What makes an heirloom an heirloom?

 An heirloom tomato is a non-hybrid tomato that grows from seeds passed down from season to season.
 While it lacks the uniform color, shape, and size of your standard grocery store hybrid, it more than makes up for it in flavor.
+In fact, the first time I tried one – a yellow one, straight from my grandpa’s garden – I”m pretty sure my eyes lit up the way my dog’s do when I give him bacon.
+It was so good, I ate the rest of it right there.

 The Difference Between Mozzarella and Burrata

-Mozzarella is a soft, white, cheese, native to Italy.
+Mozzarella is a soft, white cheese native to Italy.
 You can buy it in most grocery stores.
 It’s often sold in small, medium, or large balls that are packed in a saltwater or whey brine.
-Most caprese salads use this type of soft, high moisture mozzarella.
+Most caprese salads use this type of soft, high-moisture mozzarella.
+Being a very basic cheese, you can even make mozzarella at home with this 30-minute mozzarella recipe.

 Burrata is what you get when you stuff mozzarella with more mozzarella and cream.
 During the stretching phase of the mozzarella making, a hunk of mozzarella is stretched into a pouch of sorts.
 They then fill this pouch with leftover mozzarella and top it off with cream before sealing it shut.
-It has a very creamy, almost buttery consistency when sliced into.
+It has a very creamy, almost buttery consistency when sliced.
 Like most fresh mozzarella, it’s packaged in a saltwater or whey brine.
-You can find in the specialty cheese section of your grocery store.
-If you cannot find it, soft mozzarella is the next best thing.

-A Bed of Greens
+A Bed of Greens to Serve Burrata Tomato Salad

 The last thing that makes this salad a bit different than your standard caprese salad is the bed of greens.
 While they do provide a beautiful pop of color, that isn’t the only reason they are there.
 They also provide the perfect way to get every last bite of flavor from the plate to your mouth.